Data and Analytics

 End-to-end data analytics

-Members of our data and analytics team are highly skilled and come from a variety of backgrounds spanning industrial and academic research, in the fields of applied economics and social sciences, statistics, engineering, data science and machine learning.
+Members of our data and analytics team are highly skilled and come from a variety of backgrounds spanning industrial and academic research, in the fields of applied economics and social sciences, statistics, engineering and data science.

 We have expertise in:

-- Data pre-processing (including cleaning and imputing new variables) for further research analysis
+- Data pre-processing (including assessment of data quality, data cleaning and imputation of new variables) for further research analysis

 - Conducting research analysis using a vast selection of analytical tools ranging from descriptive analytics to emerging areas such as machine learning, modelling and predictive analytics

-- Constructing, running and developing surveys, field experiments and randomised control trials
+- Constructing, developing surveys and conducting surveys, field experiments and randomised control trials

 - The use of data visualisation to create engaging and innovative platforms that effectively communicate research analysis results